askap-vast/vast-tools/VASTDROPBOX.md

 ## Usage
 ```
 usage: get_vast_pilot_dbx.py [-h] [--output OUTPUT] [--available-epochs]
-                             [--available-files]
-                             [--download-epoch DOWNLOAD_EPOCH]
+                             [--available-files] [--download-epoch DOWNLOAD_EPOCH]
                              [--files-list FILES_LIST] [--overwrite] [--debug]
                              [--dropbox-config DROPBOX_CONFIG]
-                             [--write-template-dropbox-config]
-                             [--include-legacy]
+                             [--write-template-dropbox-config] [--include-legacy]

 optional arguments:
   -h, --help            show this help message and exit
-  --output OUTPUT       Name of the local output directory where files will be
+  --output OUTPUT       Name of the local output directory where files will be saved
-                        saved (default: vast_dropbox)
+                        (default: vast_dropbox)
   --available-epochs    Print out what Epochs are available. (default: False)
-  --available-files     Print out a list of available files on the shared
+  --available-files     Print out a list of available files on the shared folder.
-                        folder. (default: False)
+                        (default: False)
   --download-epoch DOWNLOAD_EPOCH
                         Select to download an entire Epoch directory.
-Enter as
+Enter as an
-                        an integer. (default: 0)
+                        integer. (default: 0)
   --files-list FILES_LIST
                         Input of files to fetch. (default: None)
   --overwrite           Overwrite any files that already exist in the output
                         directory. (default: False)
   --debug               Set logging level to debug. (default: False)
   --dropbox-config DROPBOX_CONFIG
-                        Dropbox config file to be read in containing the
+                        Dropbox config file to be read in containing the shared url,
-                        shared url, password and access token.
-A template can
-                        be generated using --write-template-dropbox-config.
+                        password and access token.
+A template can be generated using
-                        (default: dropbox.cfg)
+                        '--write-template-dropbox-config'. (default: dropbox.cfg)
   --write-template-dropbox-config
-                        Create a template dropbox config file. (default:
+                        Create a template dropbox config file. (default: False)
-                        False)
   --include-legacy      Include the 'LEGACY' directory when searching through files.
                         Only valid when using the '--available-files' option.
                         (default: False)
 ```

 To run the script needs a Dropbox configuration file, which by default is assumed to be named 'dropbox.cfg'.
 Create a text file in the following format and enter the respective values: